-4.5 Line of Succession
+4.5 Line of Succession-Continuity of Leadership

-A list of qualified and designated executive personnel is kept updated on the company's main internal website.
+A list of qualified and designated executive personnel is kept updated on the company's Continuity of Leadership plan- 2023 for both the executive leadership and Emergency management department leadership for decision authority to act.
 Should a leader not be able to perform their designated function, the alternate leadership will be notified to assume that role as necessary.
 For example, in case of vacation, sick time, or they were not able to be notified.
 In addition, a company senior executive leadership and the emergency services department has an approved Continuity of Leadership (COL) plan identifying the leadership succession.
+This is identified in the following table 4.